Top-Down Processing and Bottom-Up Processing

 Main, P. (2023, November 30).
 Top-Down Processing and Bottom-Up Processing.
 Retrieved from https://www.structural-learning.com/post/top-down-processing-and-bottom-up-processing

-• Top-down processing begins with the brain's higher-level cognitive processes and influences sensory perceptions.
+Top-down processing begins with higher-level cognitive functions in the brain and influences sensory perceptions.

-• It is shaped by our knowledge, experiences, and expectations, which form the top-down information guiding our perceptions.
+It is shaped by prior knowledge, experiences, and expectations, which guide how we interpret and respond to the world.

 Definition of Bottom-Up Processing